future-proof-iot/CertFC/README.md

 A testing project for using dx to transform exam_rbpf in Coq to C

+# Test example

+Just replacing dx's 'tests/Tests.v' with the 'Tests.v' of this repo.

 # Overview

 The toy project is to use [dx](https://gitlab.univ-lille.fr/samuel.hym/dx) to generate C code from our toy rBPF interpreter (in Coq).